Victor-Munyiri/My-portfolio/README.md

 # My-portfolio
-This us my personal portfolio Indicating my own information
+This is my personal portfolio Indicating my own information